Insert Stuff Here

 Obligatory geek stuff

-I use PDL - an "IDL-like" set of packages for perl - to do some of my scientific stuff.
-I wrote the support for "bad-values" (i.e. PDL::BadValues and PDL::Bad) in PDL, as well as provide bug-fixes and updates to the whole module.
+I used PDL - an "IDL-like" set of packages for perl - to do some of my scientific stuff.
+I wrote the support for "bad-values" (i.e. PDL::BadValues and PDL::Bad) in PDL, as well as provided bug-fixes and updates to the whole module (I no longer use PDL so this is mainly a historical note, and it took a lot of time and effort to develop and implement and I am quite proud of the results).
 If you are interested in PDL, or wonder what it can do for you, then have a look at some success stories or read about PDL, Perl 5, and Perl 6 in Perl 6 Now: The Core Ideas Illustrated With Perl 5.

 -